 Houston is known for its attractive features and the stormy dark weather, but most importantly, the stars that derive from this city- Solange and Beyonce Knowles, Mike Jones, and Lizzo.
-Shrouded within an enigmatic persona and wrapped in memories that cascade in and out of assurity, Nicotine’s music stands as an un-recalled narrative for a new generation of young adults.
+Shrouded and wrapped in memories that cascade in and out of assurity, Nicotine’s music stands as an un-recalled narrative for a new generation of young adults.

 The misty singer made her musical debut in 2017, gaining attention from celebrities like Khelani and Zack Villere.
 Over the past two years, her music has acquired millions of streams from huge corporations like Forever 21.